 - Key Requirements: Valid passport, proof of income (last 6 months), health insurance, clean criminal record, and accommodation plan.

-- Application Steps: Gather docs, book embassy appointment, submit biometrics, wait 15-30 days for approval, then register in Estonia.
+- Application Steps: Gather docs, book embassy appointment, submit biometrics, wait up to 30 days for approval, then register in Estonia.

 - Benefits: Fast internet, e-Residency perks, Schengen travel, low taxes (if non-resident), and vibrant Tallinn scene.

-- 2025 Tip: Apply early—processing times spike in summer; extensions possible for another year.
+- 2026 Tip: Apply early—processing times spike in summer; extensions possible for up to 6 months, capping total at 18 months.

 In an era where laptops replace offices and Wi-Fi is the new commute, Estonia stands out as a beacon for digital nomads.
 As Europe's most wired country, it offers not just lightning-fast internet but a seamless blend of Nordic cool and Baltic charm.
-The Estonia Digital Nomad Visa—officially a Type D long-stay visa—empowers remote professionals to base themselves here for up to 12 months, legally earning from international gigs without local tax ties.
-Updated for 2025, this guide breaks down eligibility, the application hustle, and insider tips to make your move smoother than a Tallinn tram ride.
+The Estonia Digital Nomad Visa-officially a Type D long-stay visa-empowers remote professionals to base themselves here for up to 12 months (with extension options), legally earning from international gigs without local tax ties.
+Updated for 2026, this guide breaks down eligibility, the application hustle, and insider tips to make your move smoother than a Tallinn tram ride.

 Whether you're a freelance coder dodging burnout in a beach café or a marketer plotting global campaigns from a medieval tower view, Estonia's visa is your golden ticket.
-Let's dive into the details, optimized for 2025's tweaks like the bumped income threshold.
+Let's dive into the details, building on the stable framework from recent years.

 Estonia isn't just a visa—it's a lifestyle upgrade.
 Picture this: 99% of public services online, co-working spaces in converted Soviet bunkers, and forests that outnumber people.
-For 2025, the program's appeal amps up with enhanced e-Residency integrations, letting you launch an EU company remotely while sipping coffee in Kadriorg Park.
+For 2026, the program's appeal continues with seamless e-Residency integrations, letting you launch an EU company remotely while sipping coffee in Kadriorg Park.

 Key perks include: